 Navigating ‘tiger country’ with a 3D map

 The young woman’s thyroid cancer had returned, and the new tumor was “deep in her chest, hidden between the great vessels, in a location I could not access through the neck,” recalls Kimberly Wooten, MD, a head and neck surgeon at Roswell Park.
-So Dr. Wooten enlisted the help of a colleague, thoracic surgeon Anthony Picone, MD, PhD, MBA, FACP, FACS, who would be able to reach the tumor through the chest.
+So Dr. Wooten enlisted the help of a colleague, thoracic surgeon Anthony Picone, MD, PhD, MBA, FACP, FACS, formerly of Roswell Park, who would be able to reach the tumor through the chest.

 But even with both of them working side by side, the situation posed major challenges.
 The carotid artery is just one of the major blood vessels that travel through that area of the body, so finding the safest route to the tumor was going to be complicated.
-It’s a situation Dr. Picone calls “tiger country,” where nicking an artery or making an incision in the wrong place “could be a disaster.”
+It’s a situation Dr. Picone called “tiger country,” where nicking an artery or making an incision in the wrong place “could be a disaster.”
 Equally important, adds Dr. Wooten, she and Dr. Picone wanted to make sure they’d be able to locate and remove the entire tumor.

 A bigger safety net